eugeniatel/eugeniatel.github.io/index.md

   nav: "categories"  # or whatever nav you want in the sidebar
 ---

-**Welcome to my home base for my writing**
+**Welcome to my home base for things that I've written.**

-I do things in the communication space, another [lower case r researcher](https://dba.xyz/how-to-do-lower-case-r-research/) if you will.
+I write and do things in the communication space, a [lower case r researcher](https://dba.xyz/how-to-do-lower-case-r-research/) if you will.

-Some of the things I've written:
+These are some of my past writing:

 * [Understanding EigenLayer (2024)](https://www.web3citizen.xyz/research/eigenlayer)
 * [Content for EigenLayer News and OP Bulletin (2024)](https://paragraph.xyz/@web3citizenxyz)